 Interpersonal Process Groups:

-Interpersonal Process Group — Understanding Self and Others: This interpersonal process group is for students who want to explore their own identity and self-worth, find new ways to connect and communicate with others, and also understand what may be getting in their way of achieving these goals.
+Interpersonal Process Group - Understanding Self and Others: This interpersonal process group is for students who want to explore their own identity and self-worth, find new ways to connect and communicate with others, and understand what may be getting in their way of achieving these goals.
 Students can use the interpersonal interaction of the group to learn about themselves, identify and expand their own interpersonal patterns, try new behaviors and clarify confusing feelings within a supportive and growth producing atmosphere.
 A pre-group screening with the facilitator(s) is required to join this group.

 LGBTQ+ Support Group: This is a support group for students who want to become more comfortable within themselves, and with their gender identity and sexuality.
 This inclusive group welcomes lesbian, gay, bisexual, pansexual, transgender, non-binary, queer, asexual, and intersex students.
 Members of the group include those who are fully out to others, those who are out to only a few chosen people, and those who are only just coming out to themselves.
 The group provides a confidential and safe space in which LGBTQ+ students can explore questions related to gender and sexuality, and also discuss issues related to societal and personal values, relationships, choices, self-esteem, and self-care.
 This is not thought of as a therapy group because we do not believe that LGBTQ+ identities are indicative of psychopathology.
 Instead, this group is designed to foster healthier adjustment and self-development in its participants by providing the opportunity to share and reflect on their experiences, thoughts, and emotions in some depth in an atmosphere that is non-judgmental and supportive.
 A pre-group screening with the facilitator(s) is required to join this group.

-Maintaining Well-being: This 5-week-long space focuses on building skills for coping during these challenging times.
+Maintaining Well-being: This five-week-long space focuses on building skills for coping during these challenging times.
 Students will learn to identify the impact of stress on everyday life and cultivate positive coping skills and habits that promote overall wellbeing.
-This virtual space of four to eight students will address educational topics such as anxiety management, mindfulness, and self-compassion.
+This virtual space of four - eight students will address educational topics such as anxiety management, mindfulness, and self-compassion.
 Participants will practice strategies in real-time together and suggested self-led activities between meetings are offered to encourage healthy habits throughout the week.

-Spaces for Connection and Support:
+Spaces for Connection/Support:

 Black Students Support Circle: This is a weekly support space for undergraduate, graduate, and professional students who identify as Black, African American, or African.
 This support space provides a safe and affirming opportunity to make connections, give and receive support, and engage in open dialogue about lived experiences at a PWI.
 We will discuss topics including but not limited to: academic stress, relationships, socio-political climate, community, racial in/justice, resilience and belongingness.